-- TCL 65″ 6-Series 4K Roku Smart TV – This model offers superior 4K Ultra HD picture clarity combined with Dolby Vision HDR (High Dynamic Range) for crisp, clear images largely thanks to mini LED and Quantum light technology.
-Price = $899.99
+- TCL 65″ 6-Series 4K Roku Smart TV – This model offers superior 4K Ultra HD picture clarity combined with Dolby Vision HDR (High Dynamic Range) for crisp, clear images largely thanks to mini-LED and Quantum light technology.
+Price = $1,299.

 - Samsung QET Series 75″ (Commercial Grade) – Features eye-catching UHD resolution Crystal Display with ultra slim design.
 Includes MagicINFO Lite digital signage software.
 This display has a 3-year onsite warranty.
 It is built to operate 16 hours a day and 7 days a week.
 Price = $2,250.

 The type of digital signage you implement will depend on your needs and objectives.
-Features such as touch screen and full-wall sized displays are available.
-These designs come with a higher cost.
-If high impact is what you want, then it might be worth looking into one of these more unique options.
+Features such as touch screens and full-wall-sized displays are available.
+These designs come at a higher cost.
+If a high impact is what you want, then it might be worth looking into one of these more unique options.

 There are many variables that go into video wall configuration.
-A general starting price range for a 2X2 video wall made up of 46” LCD monitors is about $18,000.
+A general starting price range for a 2×2 video wall made up of 49” LCD monitors is about $19,000.

-All digital signage requires a media player to stream content.
-Memory, processing speed and different features come with each player.
-This is important to consider when deciding on a media player as all these factors can impacted by your signage.
-Are low cost digital signage media players worth it?
+All digital signage requires a digital signage media player to stream content.
+Memory, processing speed, and different features come with each player.
+This is important to consider when deciding on a media player as all these factors can be impacted by your signage.
+Are low-cost digital signage media players worth it?
 It depends.
-Remember, cost can influence performance.
+Remember, the cost can influence performance.
 Media players are essentially computers designed for digital displays.

-The player might be built into the unit, in more advanced display screens.
-Also, like displays, commercial grade players are built for long play times and come with extended warranties.
+The player might be built into the unit, on more advanced display screens.
+Also, like displays, commercial-grade players are built for long play times and come with extended warranties.

-Here are two worthy options that illustrate price concepts:
+Here are two worthy options that illustrate digital signage player price concepts:

 - NVIDIA SHIELD Android TV Pro 4K – This HDR Streaming Media Player features High Performance Dolby Vision, 3GB RAM, 2x USB.
 Price = $199.99